openspending/openspending/doc/developer.rst

 Developer Documentation
 =======================

-This section aims to provide developers to the OpenSpending platform with instuctions on how to do tasks that are commonly performed.

 Creating a DB Migration
 '''''''''''''''''''''''

-1. Make sure you're in the virtualenv for openspending and run ``migrate script "<description>" migration``.
+1. Make sure you're in the virtualenv for OpenSpending and run ``migrate script "<description>" migration``.
 Replace ``<description>`` with a description for your change.
 For instance, "Add terms column".
 2. A new file will be created in ``migration/versions``.
 The output of